You can quickly view thousands of green card cases in the free GC Tracker

 to EB2 India is using up all available quota for EB2 India (which is around 2802 per year).
 In this case the only way EB2 India dates will move forward is when

-the estimate would be unknown at this time.
-This could change when we get updated data from USCIS.
+estimate would be unknown at this time.
+This could change when we get new data from USCIS.

 Q. My priority date is current or will be current soon.
 What are the next steps?

 If applicant is inside US, they can file I-485 application: https://blog.mygcvisa.com/2013/04/how-to-file-i-485-application.html

 If applicant is outside US and I-130/I-140 petition is approved, the application would be sent to NVC: https://www.mygcvisa.com/nvc/overview-after-nvc-petition-approved.aspx